-- A. For the purposes of this section, a dangerous or vicious animal shall be defined to be any one of the following: - An animal which the owner knows or reasonably should know has a propensity, tendency, or disposition to attack unprovoked, cause injury, or to otherwise endanger the safety of human beings or domestic animals; - 2.
+- A. For the purposes of this section, a dangerous or vicious animal shall be defined to be any one of the following: - 1.
+An animal which the owner knows or reasonably should know has a propensity, tendency, or disposition to attack unprovoked, cause injury, or to otherwise endanger the safety of human beings or domestic animals; - 2.
 An animal which makes an unprovoked attack that causes bodily injury to a human being and the attack occurs in a place other that the place where the animal is confined. - 3.
 An animal which commits unprovoked acts in a place other than the place where the animal is confined and those acts cause a person to reasonably believe that the animal will attack and cause bodily injury to a human being; - 4.
 An animal which is owned or harbored primarily or in part for the purpose of fighting or which is trained for fighting.

-- 5. An animal which is used as a weapon in the commission of a crime. - B. Declaration of a Dangerous Animal, Confinement Requirements, and Appeal of Danger Animal Declaration: - 1.
+- 5. An animal which is used as a weapon in the commission of a crime. - B. Declaration of a Dangerous Animal, Confinement Requirements, and Final Determination of Danger Animal Declaration: - 1.
 Declaration.
 An animal services officer or law enforcement officer, in his or her discretion, may declare an animal dangerous.
-Upon determination, the officer shall deliver written notice of declaration to the owner or any adult residing at the premises where the animal is located or by posting on the premises if no adult is present.
-The notice shall include a description of the animal, notice of appeal process, confinement and registration requirements. - 2.
+Upon determination, the officer shall deliver written notice to the owner or any adult residing at the premises where the animal is located or by posting on the premises if no adult is present.
+The notice shall include a description of the animal, a hearing date, confinement requirements and registration requirements. - 2.
 Confinement Requirements and Registration.
-Every dangerous animal, as determined under this section, shall be confined by the owner within 72 hours of the notice of dangerous dog determination and during any appeal as follows: - a.
+Every dangerous animal, as determined under this section, shall be confined by the owner within 72 hours of the notice of dangerous dog determination and until the final determination of the dangerous dog declaration: - a.
 All dangerous animals shall be securely confined within an occupied house or residence or in a securely enclosed and locked pen or kennel, except when leashed as provided in this section.
 Such pen, kennel or structure must have secure sides and a secure top attached to the sides. - b.
 The pen or kennel must be clearly marked as containing a dangerous animal. - c.
 No person shall permit a dangerous animal to go outside its kennel or pen unless such animal is securely leashed and muzzled with a leash no longer than six feet in length. - d.
 The owner of a dangerous animal must provide BCAS with proof of liability insurance or surety bond of at least \$50,000. - e.
-The owner must obtain a Dangerous animal registration/license from BCAS and pay a \$5 registration fee. - C. Appeal of Dangerous Animal Declaration.
-Notice of a Declaration of a Dangerous Animal constitutes a final determination that the animal is dangerous or potentially dangerous, unless the owner of the animal requests a hearing in writing to Beaufort County Magistrate Court within thirty (30) days of service of the notice.
+The owner must obtain a Dangerous animal registration/license from BCAS and pay a \$5 registration fee. - 3.
+Final Determination of Dangerous Animal Declaration.
+Notice of a

+Declaration of a Dangerous Animal constitutes an initial determination that the animal is dangerous or potentially dangerous.
+A final determination shall be made by the Beaufort County Magistrate Court within thirty (30) days or as soon as practicable.